ouravantgarde/red-rainbow/competitors.md

 Phosphenes wander around the arena, gravitating towards Reeham.
 As their swarm increases, they move faster and may occasionally warp forward a small distance.

-They will %%pa**Rive**]% to create new Phosphenes every 6 to 12 seconds, causing them to quickly amass a swarm.
-Phosphenes will also %%at**Leak**]% fluid that covers the ground, which deals 20 normal DPS and lasts for 7 seconds.
+They will %%pa**Rive**}% to create new Phosphenes every 6 to 12 seconds, causing them to quickly amass a swarm.
+Phosphenes will also %%at**Leak**}% fluid that covers the ground, which deals 20 normal DPS and lasts for 7 seconds.

-Phosphenes possess %%db**Viral Stability**]%.
+Phosphenes possess %%db**Viral Stability**}%.
 Touching them or the fluids they leave will rapidly decrease max health at a rate of 30% a second.
 This debuff lasts 4 seconds.
 If Reeham is brinking and touches Phosphenes, or brinks while under the effect of **Viral Stability**, she will instantly die regardless of any flesh health present.

 %-se\[-\] **Visuals and Lore**